wdpedroborges/beatles-quiz/README.md

 ---

-Beatles Quiz is a quiz for those who have interest in learning how to identify a Beatles' song having listened to only 1s of the song.
+The Beatles Quiz is a fun and challenging game for fans of the legendary British band, The Beatles.
+The quiz is designed to test your ability to identify a Beatles song from just one second of listening.
+It requires a good ear for music and a deep knowledge of The Beatles' discography.

 ---